Davis Law New Mexico has over 40 years' experience representing New Mexicans

 Attorney at Law

-Since graduating from law school, Nick has also co-authored two law review articles published in the New Mexico Law Review.
-A Question of Excluding Immigration Status in Civil Court: Why Torres Got it Right (May 2015), and Qualified Immunity and Excessive Force: A Greater or Lesser Role for Juries?(May 2017).
+Since graduating from law school, Nick has authored multiple law review articles, including: A Question of Excluding Immigration Status in Civil Court: Why Torres Got it Right (May 2015), Qualified Immunity and Excessive Force: A Greater or Lesser Role for Juries?(May 2017) & Illuminating the Dark Corners: The New Mexico Inspection of Public Records Act's Law Enforcement Exception(March 2020).

 Kristina M. Tice